 Cornell grant aid – including scholarships provided by generous Cornell alumni and friends – puts Cornell’s transformative educational opportunities within reach.
 Most students receiving aid pay less to attend Cornell today, than they would have 20 years ago.

 At Cornell, financial aid packages typically consist of:

 - Student loans

 Financial Aid offers may vary from one institution to another, and we understand affordability is a key factor in your college choice.
 If you receive an aid offer from one of Cornell's peers listed below, we will strive to make a comparable evaluation of your family's financial need as well as re-evaluate initial offers of grant aid, loans, and student employment (work-study).

 - Duke University

 - Stanford University

 For consideration, please submit a copy of your official aid offer from the peer institution to the Office of Financial Aid and Student Employment using our secure document portal.

 Minimizing Student Debt

-For families with total income less than $60,000 and total assets less than $100,000 (including primary home equity), Cornell guarantees:
+For families with total income less than $60,000 and typical assets for this income range, Cornell guarantees: